D.C. will offer private-sector workers maximum paid-leave benefits, CFO says

-But instead of a gradual climb, now those changes will come all at once: Starting this year, eligible workers will be provided with 12 weeks of paid parental leave, family and medical leave — with a cap of 12 weeks in a year, according to a letter from acting chief financial officer Fitzroy Lee.
+But instead of a gradual climb, now those changes will come all at once: Starting this year, eligible workers will be provided with 12 weeks of paid parental leave, family and medical leave — with a cap of 12 weeks in a year, according to a letter from then-acting chief financial officer Fitzroy Lee.
 It represents a sharp increase from the current benefit of eight weeks of parental leave, six weeks of family leave and six weeks of personal leave, for a maximum of eight weeks per year.
 Private-sector workers are also guaranteed two weeks of paid prenatal leave.

 Moreover, Lee said, the District can cut the payroll tax rate for employers from 0.62 percent to 0.26 percent.
 That change will result in $202 million in savings for employers in the first year, said Council member Elissa Silverman (I-At Large), who pushed for the annual CFO review.

-Note: A previous version of this article incorrectly referred to Fitzroy Lee as acting chief financial officer for D.C.
-He was acting chief financial officer at the time he wrote a letter about paid family leave but has since been made permanent chief financial officer.
-The article has been corrected.